 Also known as Ligularia or Farfugium, leopard plant (Farfugium japonicum, formerly known as Ligularia tussilaginea) is a bold plant that stands out in semi-shady garden spots.
-Although leopard plant is appreciated for the small, daisy-like blooms, the spectacular, dinner-plate sized foliage is the real attention getter.
+Although the leopard plant is appreciated for its small, daisy-like blooms, the spectacular, dinner-plate-sized foliage is the real attention getter.
 Growing leopard plants in the garden is easy.
 Read on to learn how.

 Farfugium Leopard Plant Info

 Leopard plant is native to Asia.
-Some cultivars sport variegated, leopard-spotted leaves, thus the descriptive name.
-Small, daisy-like flowers atop 3- to 4-foot stems appear in late November or early December.
+Some cultivars sport variegated, leopard spotted leaves, thus the descriptive name.
+Small, daisy-like flowers atop 3 to 4 foot (1 m.) stems appear in late November or early December.
 However, much like hosta, some gardeners pinch the spiky blooms to direct energy to the leaves.

 Growing a Leopard Plant